gyxiaotdli/mini_Agatha/README.md

 The current version is still being optimized to improve fitting efficiency.

 Please contact us if you have any questions about the use of the code.
 (Fabo, Feng: fengfabo@gmail.com; Guang-Yao, Xiao: gyxiao_tdli@sjtu.edu.cn)

+Related works can be found in https://zenodo.org/records/17986248 and https://zenodo.org/records/18172547

+Supplements can be found in https://zenodo.org/records/20591060